brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-chris-martin.md

       to helping neurodivergent learners transform their lives through writing.
       He lives in Minneapolis, where he also teaches at Hamline University and Carleton College."
+  - person: hannah-emerson
+    event_bio: Hannah Emerson is a non-speaking autistic poet from Lafayette, NY, on the historical land of the Onondaga Nation.
+Her writing has been featured in BOMB Magazine, The Brooklyn Rail, Nine Mile, and Unearthed.
+Her first chapbook of poems, 'You Are Helping this Great Universe Explode', was published by Unrestricted Editions in 2020.
 date: 2020-12-09 13:00:00 -0500
 end_date: 2020-12-09 14:00:00 -0500
 series: 188